Intelligent robots can learn to recycle hazardous hardware

-A major novelty is that the system can trigger physical simulation to predict the usefulness of certain actions, Piater explains.
+A major novelty is that the system can trigger physical simulation to estimate the usefulness of certain actions, Piater explains.
 “If you can estimate this in advance, then you can gather experience and statistics that describe the utility of those actions so that, next time around, it can help you make a better decision.
-The system learns from this,” he remarks.
+The system learns from this.”
 Physics-based simulation generates and visualises objects and their interaction with the environment.
-Camera images of a device are analysed to detect opportunities for action, known as ‘affordances’, which can include unscrewing, levering, pushing away and turning, shaking and so on.
+Camera images of a device are analysed to detect opportunities for action, known as ‘affordances’ which can include unscrewing, levering, pushing away and turning, shaking and so on.
 Perceptual capabilities, like detecting or recognising objects or estimating the position and orientation of parts, were enhanced by the IMAGINE team.
 They also developed new screwhead detection systems, specific affordance detectors and detectors for wiring inside electronic devices.
 “We have state-of-the-art perceptual, especially visual perception, capabilities and we developed specific new functionality,” Piater notes.